First-Year Graduates

 YI-CHANH YANG

-Never thought about my life would be at a MFA program making “arts” in my mid 20s.
-I am inspired and fascinated with the imperfection of creation, my works are a carrier of stories of the past but also lean toward the future.
-I emphasized the importance of time in the creation.
+Personal Statement: I am inspired and fascinated with the imperfection of creation; my works are a carrier of stories of the past but also lean toward the future.
+I emphasize the importance of time in the creation.
 Time here also represents the moment beyond creation as it may contain the past and possibilities to the future.
 I understand it as a delay of experience and consciousness.
 This kind of delay changes the process of creation or communication separated from communication, daily symbols and representations with its spiritual quality.

 Ryan Patrick Krueger